GhubGateway/Ghub_Pegasus_WMS_MATLAB_Example/README.md

 ### Create New Tool on Ghub:

+Note: created tools are launched from the Ghub Dashboard's My Tools component.

+Note: when a new tool is created you will receive an email with a link to the tool's status page.
+The tool's status page will allow you to let the Ghub administrators know when you are ready to install updates for your tool.

+#### Host GIT repository on Github, Gitlab

 Follow the instructions on the https://theghub.org/tools/create web page.
-Select the Repository Host, Host GIT repository on Github, Gitlab, etc..
+Select the Repository Host, Host GIT repository on Github, Gitlab.
 Select the Publishing Option, Jupyter Notebook.

-Note: created tools are launched from the Ghub Dashboard's My Tools component.
+Enter the name of your tool, for example, ghubex1.
+The name of your tool should be the same as the name of your tool specfied in the middleware/invoke script's /usr/bin/invoke_app's -t option.

+#### Host subversion repository on HUB

+Alernately, follow the instructions on the https://theghub.org/tools/create web page to create a new tool and select the Repository Host: Host subversion repository on HUB.
+Select the Publishing Option, Jupyter Notebook, and enter the name of your tool, for example, ghubex1.

+In this case, the middleware/invoke script will be created automatically and stored in the subversion repository (svn) on Ghub.
+You will need to add ghub_exercise1.ipynb and the src and bin directory files to the svn repository.

+Example svn commands:

+Enter svn checkout https://theghub.org/tools/ghubex1/svn/trunk ghubex1 to checkout files from the svn repository for your tool.<br />
+Enter svn add <filename> to add files to the svn repository.<br />
+Enter svn commit -m "commit message" to check updates into the svn repository.<br />